-Transformer oil testing is a crucial part of transformer maintenance, as the oil serves both an electrical insulation between winding and tank and act as a cooling agent.
+Transformer oil testing is a crucial part of transformer maintenance, as the oil serves as electrical insulation between the winding and tank and acts as a cooling agent.

 Over time, the oil can become contaminated, which can degrade its insulating properties and reduce its ability to dissipate heat.